Uptown Gay and Lesbian Alliance

 UGLA is a California non-profit corporation and is listed as a 501 (c) (3) charitable organization with the Internal Revenue Service.
 From its inception, UGLA has maintained adherence to its mission statement: "The Uptown Gay and Lesbian Alliance is a charitable and educational non-profit service organization.
 Primary goals are to provide a support system for lesbians and gay men and education for individuals and the community-at-large on the true nature of homosexuality."

-We proudly invite you to listen to the UGLA Anthem, written and performed by Santina Giordano:
+We proudly invite you to listen to "The Ballad of Bobby Brown", written and performed by Santina Giordano:

 In 1983, a gay man was shot and killed outside a gay bar in Highland Park.
 Realtor Gus DiClairo, owner of Uptown Properties, was a friend of the slain man and called his friends together for a meeting to protest the relative inaction of the Los Angeles Police Department in the case.
 From that meeting, Uptown Gay and Lesbian Alliance was born.